- Adrian Pope

 Vahni Capildeo was born in Port of Spain, Trinidad, in 1973, to Leila Bissoondath Capildeo and Devendranath Capildeo.

-She moved to the U.K. in 1991 to read English language and literature at Christ Church college at the University of Oxford.
-Awarded funding from the Rhodes Trust to pursue doctoral research in Old Norse and Icelandic literature, she completed her thesis ‘Reading Egils saga Skallagrimssonar: Saga, Paratext, Translations’ in 2000.
-Capildeo has held teaching and research positions at a number of universities across the U.K. including Cambridge (she was the Judith E. Wilson Visiting Fellow in 2014-2015), Glasgow, Leeds, Sheffield, Kingston-upon-Thames, and Greenwich.
-She has also worked at the Etymology Group and the Research Group at the Oxford English Dictionary and the Writers’ Team at the Commonwealth Foundation, and volunteered at Oxfam Head Office and the Oxford Sexual Abuse and Rape Crisis Centre.
-Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which she won the Forward Prize for Best Collection (see below), and an unpublished autobiography entitled One Scattered Skeleton.
+They moved to the U.K. in 1991 to read English language and literature at Christ Church college at the University of Oxford.
+Awarded funding from the Rhodes Trust to pursue doctoral research in Old Norse and Icelandic literature, they completed thei thesis ‘Reading Egils saga Skallagrimssonar: Saga, Paratext, Translations’ in 2000.
+Capildeo has held teaching and research positions at a number of universities across the U.K. including Cambridge (they were the Judith E. Wilson Visiting Fellow in 2014-2015), Glasgow, Leeds, Sheffield, Kingston-upon-Thames, and Greenwich.
+They have also worked at the Etymology Group and the Research Group at the Oxford English Dictionary and the Writers’ Team at the Commonwealth Foundation, and volunteered at Oxfam Head Office and the Oxford Sexual Abuse and Rape Crisis Centre.
+Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which they won the Forward Prize for Best Collection, Venus as a Bear (2018), and an unpublished autobiography, One Scattered Skeleton.

-As reviewer, essayist, and editor, she has contributed to online and print publications including: adda/Commonwealth Writers, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
+As reviewer, essayist, and editor, they have contributed to online and print publications including: adda, the Commonwealth Writers magazine, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
 Capildeo is currently a Douglas Caster Cultural Fellow at the University of Leeds and a mentor on the Ledbury national programme for emerging BAME poetry critics.

 Language exists within and beyond social relations and communication; indeed, one may be alone in language, one may travel through language in solitude.
 Language can enable the ‘silence and space’ necessary for thought (‘Too Solid Flesh’ [MoE]), the abstraction and contextualisation necessary for dwelling, resting, and caring for oneself and others.
 The negation of ‘one particular language’ is critical – for Capildeo, language is always multiple, motile, transforming.
-She recalls: ‘As a child, I believed that everyone “played poetry” at home.
+They recall: ‘As a child, I believed that everyone “played poetry” at home.
 My mother recited poetry by heart (in French, various Caribbean dialects, and English), for the love of it, as did my father (in Hindi and English).’
-Capildeo relates her love of language and poetry to her experiences of multilingual contexts growing up in Trinidad, and this memory indicates her sense of the potential for great comfort and great pleasure in linguistic and literary play.
+Capildeo relates their love of language and poetry to their experiences of multilingual contexts growing up in Trinidad, and this memory indicates their sense of the potential for great comfort and great pleasure in linguistic and literary play.

 Capildeo’s work is intellectually complex, densely allusive, and formally experimental.
-She slips between languages, from English to French, Latin, Scots; she uses technical vocabulary from various contexts, such as lexicography, botany, physics.
-In addition to Old Norse, she makes frequent reference to Hindu, Caribbean, Classical, and Medieval English mythology, literature, and art.
+They slip between languages, from English to French, Latin, Scots; they use technical vocabulary from various contexts, such as lexicography, botany, physics.
+In addition to Old Norse, they make frequent reference to Hindu, Caribbean, Classical, and Medieval English mythology, literature, and art.
 Many poems are dedicated to family members, friends, academic and literary peers, and suggest memories, in-jokes, and gossip.
 Many poems return to particular obsessions: lightness and darkness, seas and trees, sleep and sleeplessness, music, isolation, wildcats (sometimes in domestic environments), monsters and the ‘Monstrosity of connections’ (‘The Monster Scrapbook’ [NTR]).
 Capildeo’s work invites readers to commit to reading – to work hard, to encounter and interpret the connections, to contribute their own readings.
 This commitment may be understood in terms of an ethics of reading and writing that is both rigorously self-imposed and generously offered to others.